The Ultimate Guide to Reading to Kids: Expert Tips for Every Age!

 Not Every Reader is Created Equally

 I want to point out that every child is unique, and each journey to independent reading is different.
 As a speech therapist, I know the challenges that not one strategy fits all and I love finding unique ways to meet unique learning needs.
-If your little one needs more than traditional books like the ones listed above, here are some additional tips to accommodate your storytime to meet their needs and still promote literacy:
+If your little one needs more than traditional books like the ones listed above, be sure to check out the Read Aloud Roadmap, where I break down some unique strategies for reading with diverse learners.

 The Takeaway: Reading is a Joyful Journey, Not a Destination